Build a Java project

 For Language versions and other build-environment specific information visit our reference pages:

 The rest of this guide covers configuring Java projects in Travis CI.
-If you’re new to Travis CI please read our Tutorial and build configuration guides first.
+If you’re new to Travis CI, please read our Onboarding and General Build configuration guides first.

 Overview #